vanOosterhoutLab/SpeedDate.jl/docs/src/man/dating.md

 t_matrix = estimate_time(m_count, 10e-7) # μ = 10e-7
 ```

+If you have a dictionary of sequences such as you get after using `read_fasta`,
+then `count_mutations` will work with that to produce a matrix of
+mutation counts as well.

 ## Dating a pair of homologous sequences over a sliding window